daarnolducsd/ep5book/docs/03-week3.md

 Now we have verified that the current data in memory has stops between 2014-2017.
 Our next task is to ``merge`` in the data on sunset times.
 To do this, we need to make sure of two things.
 First, is there a variable that we can merge on?
 In general, you would need to load both datasets and check if there are any variables that store the same information.
 In our case, there is a single variable that meets this criteria: ``date``.
 Second, is this a one-to-one or many-to-one merge?
 Third, is the ``date`` variable in both datasets stored in the same format?

 To get started, we need to figure out how many observations there are for a given ``date`` in each dataset.
-Intuitively, we expect there are multiple observations per ``date`` in the traffic stop date.
+Intuitively, we expect there are multiple observations per ``date`` in the traffic stop data.
 In other words, officers stop more than one individual per day.
 In the sunset data, well there is only a single sunset time for every day, so we expect a single observation per ``date``.
 But data is not always stored how we expect, so it is always good to check this.
 The way were are going to check is through the ``unique`` command.

 The ``unique`` command does not come installed in Stata.
 You need to install it into your version of Stata by typing ``ssc install unique`` into the Command window.
 In general, you might find a command online that will help you perform some data analysis.
 Many commands can be installed by typing ``ssc install commandname``.
+Therefore, before running the line of code below, you should type ``ssc install unique`` into the Command window and press enter.

 ```stata